Faculty & Staff

 Mary Kay Cordill

-Lecturer of Women's and Gender Studies, College of Liberal Arts
+Associate Lecturer of Women's, Gender, and Sexuality Studies, College of Liberal Arts

 Mary Kay Cordill is a sociologist interested in health, medical care and gender, who has taught Women’s Health Care at UMass/Boston since 1981.
 She is also Professor Emeritus of Sociology at Cape Cod Community College.